localoptimum/sandman/README.md

 ### Why?
 What?
 How?

-Klaus Habicht and I were standing on the stairs at HMI (now HZB) about 11 years ago, and I was looking between my feet through 3 floors of fire escape.
+Klaus Habicht and I were standing on the stairs at HMI (now HZB) around 2007, and I was looking between my feet through 3 floors of fire escape.
 This gave me a funny idea that instead of simulating trajectories you might be able to construct a phase space volume and compress it flat, and the projection operation would do the whole work for you.
-This ended up as acceptance diagram shading 8 years ago.
-We also tried GPU back then, but the memory bottleneck was not great.
+This ended up as acceptance diagram shading around 2009.
+We also tried GPU back then with an intern, but the memory bottleneck was not great.
 Now there is no memory bottleneck on GPUs, and there is also a decade of GPU development and a lot of GPU memory.
-So you take the maths from acceptance diagram shading, combine it with monte-carlo, run the whole lot on the GPU.
+So you take the maths from acceptance diagram shading, combine it with monte-carlo, run the whole lot on the GPU, and that's sandman.

 ### What Components are Supported?